Table of Contents

 ---

-Use `dtk` instead of raw `dotnet` for build, test, restore, clean, and format commands.
+Use `dtk` instead of raw `dotnet` for build, test, restore, clean, format, and list package commands.

 `dtk` filters output to actionable signal only, reducing noise by 50–97%.